P4ALLcerthiti/P4ALL_Social_Network_Interaction/README.md

 # P4A - Social Network Interaction

-P4A Social Network Interaction is a module for clustering large numbers of social networks’ users based on their common features.
-The algorithm performs anomaly detection and root cause analysis over a K-partite graph, for being able to cluster the data.
+P4A Social Network Interaction is a module for clustering large number of social networks’ data based on their common features.
+By encoding the activities of the entities within the network as multi-modal and/or multi-parametric objects (the object-user may have many attributes), and by modelling the social network data into k-partite graphs we manage to efficiently categorize the entities into certain behavioral groups – provided that the positioning of the objects over the graph is based on the relevance of their attributes.

 The repository contains the below directories:

-1. [Code] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Code): This includes the source code of the Social Network Interaction Module.
+1. [GGraph] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Code/Visualizations/GGraph): This includes the source code of the Social Network Interaction Module.
 2. [Supplementary] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary):
-	1. [App] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/App) : This includes the source code of  sample application that uses the Social Network Interaction Module.
+	1. [App] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/App) : This includes the source [code] () of  sample application that uses the Social Network Interaction Module and the [pro] () file.
-	2. [Supplementary Files] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/SupplementaryFiles/TwitterData): Contains the example files test1.csv, test2.csv, testFileFollowers.csv and testFileFollowing.csv that can be
-	   used in two groups and are necessary for a user to test k-partite graph.
-The first group (test1.csv and test2.csv) is a small and very simple example and the second group (testFileFollowers.csv and testFileFollowing.csv) contains real data from twitter that presents the followers IDs and the following people IDs of some random twitter users.
+	2. [Configuration Files] () : This includes two configuration files.
+The [configuration.ini] () is used for the configuration of the Twitter's parsers, while the [parameters.ini] () is responsible for configuring the sample application.
-3. [API Documentation] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/API%20Documentation) : This includes a documentation of module's most basic functions.
+	3. [Twitter Parsers] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/Twitter%20Parsers) : This includes the source code of the twitter parsers, written in Python.

+		i.
+[TwitterParser1] () : Twitter parser for collecting the trending topics for specified cities.
+			Inputs: The following parameters are passed as inputs to the script via the [configuration.ini] ()
+					- User's authentication params
+					- Cities : A list with the cities (seperated with commas) that we are interested in  collecting their trending topics.
+					- Cities WOEID: A list with the corresponding cities' WOEID (seperated with commas).
+You can find a city's WOEID [here] (http://woeid.rosselliot.co.nz/).
+					- Continent : A list with the corresponding cities' continent (seperated with commas).
+			Sample Output:

+		ii.
+[TwitterParser2] () : Twitter parser for collecting tweets containing certain keywords around specified areas.
+			Inputs: The following parameters are passed as inputs to the script via the [configuration.ini] ()
+					- User's authentication params
+					- KeywordsList: A list with key-words (seperated with comma), for searching tweets containing these key-words.
+					- Cities : A list with the cities (seperated with commas) that we are interested in  collecting the relative tweets.
+					- Cities_lat_lng : List with the latitude, longitude and the searching area for each of the corresponding cities, that we are interested in  collecting the relative tweets.
+					- lang : language
+					- recordsPerCity : Max number of records per city Sample Output: iii.
+[TwitterParser3] () : Twitter parser for collecting the Following and the Followings for a number of users.
+			Inputs: The following parameters are passed as inputs to the script via the [configuration.ini] ()
+					- User's authentication params
+					- keyword: Searching users who have posted tweets containing the specified keyword.
+					- users_limit : Max number of users
+			Sample Output:
+	4. [Sample Data] (https://github.com/P4ALLcerthiti/P4ALL_Social_Network_Interaction/tree/master/Supplementary/SupplementaryFiles/TwitterData): Contains sample output data for each Twitter Parser.

 # Dependencies

 The following libraries is necessary for the execution of Social Network Interaction module.
 Older subversions may also be compatible:

-[Qt 5.5.1] (http://www.qt.io/download-open-source/) : Used to build the sample App.
+1. [Qt 5.5.1] (http://www.qt.io/download-open-source/) : Used to build the sample App.

+2. The Twitter parsers use the following Python library:

+[Tweepy] (http://www.tweepy.org/) : Used to access the Twitter API.

+3. The scripts was tested in Python 3.4

+The app was built and ran using [Qt Creator] (https://www.qt.io/download/) 3.5.1

 # App usage

-## Step 1: Add file(s) for testing:
+## Step 1: Set the [configuration.ini] () file

-In main.cpp file, the user have to add the paths where the csv files are placed (obj->addFile("C:\\...\\*.csv");).

-## Step 2: Set output path
+## Step 2: Set the [parameters.ini] () file and pass it as input to the app

-1. In main.cpp file, the user must set the output path (obj->savePositionsToFile("C:\\..\\testFileCommon.pos");), in order to save the vertices' positions and connections of the main K-partite Graph.
+1. Set the number of the example in order to to run the corresponding twitter parser (e.g. runExample=1: Runs the [TwitterParser1] ())
-2. In main.cpp file, the user must set the output path (obj->savePositionsToFile("C:\\..\\testFileAbstract.pos");), in order to save the vertices' positions and connections of Abstract K-partite Graph.

-## Step 3: Set K-partite Graph's parameters.

-1. User has also the opportunity to set the values of the basic parameters of the K-partite Graph.

 # Funding Acknowledgement